boriskriger/Publications/README.md

 Kriger, B. (2026).
 Short-range nucleon pairing as shell co-arrangement: A structural reading of the CaFe experiment [Preprint].
 Prepared for FOP. https://doi.org/10.13140/RG.2.2.12545.01125

+Kriger, B. (2026).
+Edge sharpness as a direct readout of the persistence ratio: The Sgr A feedback cavity as a dissipative-maintenance exemplar* [Preprint].
+ResearchGate. https://doi.org/10.13140/RG.2.2.32048.52480

 ### Links
 * https://www.researchgate.net/profile/Boris-Kriger
 * ORCID: https://orcid.org/0009-0001-0034-2903